btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Wallet.md

 ## What is BTCPay Server wallet?

 BTCPay Server has an internal wallet which you can use to preview incoming and outgoing transactions and manage your funds.

-It works like any other wallet, but has enhanced privacy features by default and also solves certain UX problems you may encounter when using an external wallet with BTCPay Server.
+It works like any other wallet, but has enhanced privacy features by default and also solves certain UX problems you may encounter when [using an existing wallet] with BTCPay Server.

 For more information on how to use the built-in wallet [check this page](/Wallet.md).
 To use the internal wallet, you first need to [set up the wallet](/WalletSetup.md) with your BTCPay store.